astronomer/docs/astro/install-gcp.md

     gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT --member=serviceAccount:astronomer@astro-remote-mgmt.iam.gserviceaccount.com --role=roles/owner
     ```

-## Step 3: Provide Setup Information to Astronomer
+## Step 3: Provide setup information to Astronomer

-Once you've activated your Data Plane, provide Astronomer with:
+Once you've activated your data plane, provide Astronomer with:

 - Your preferred Astro Cluster name.
 - The GCP region that you want to host your Cluster in.